Epistimio/orion/docs/src/user/web_api.rst

    :query name: Optional name of experiment to import.
 If unspecified, whole data from PKL file is imported.
    :query version: Optional version of experiment to import.
-      If unspecified and name is specified, the **oldest** version of the experiment is imported.
+      If unspecified and name is specified, the **latest** version of the experiment is imported.
       If both name and version are unspceified, whole data from PKL file is imported.

    **Example response**